Learn about and connect with the staff in the Division of Forests.

 - Urban and Community Forestry

-In addition to providing public assistance and general office management, the Administrative Assistant team provides extensive support to divisions and programs within the Department of Forests, Parks & Recreation.
-At both a district and state-wide level the team is engaged in a diverse array of projects and has ample knowledge in all things FPR.
+In addition to providing public assistance and general office management, the Administrative Services team provides extensive support to divisions and programs within the Department of Forests, Parks & Recreation.
+At both a district and state-wide level, the team is engaged in diverse projects and has ample knowledge in all things FPR.
+Please call in advance about any existing appointments, to request one, or to make other arrangements to conduct necessary business.
+Please see the map of district offices and the areas they cover (Map of offices - PDF).

 1 National Life Drive, Davis 2 • Montpelier, VT 05620-3801